Pressures rise for homebuilders as rates hit 7-year high

 - Seattle home prices down $80,000 from peak amid unprecedented spike in homes sitting unsold

+The Commerce Department reported last month that sales of new U.S. homes plunged 5.5 percent in September, the fourth consecutive monthly drop.
+The annual rate of home sales has declined 15.3 percent since May.

+Builders had assumed that a strong economy would help fuel home sales, but newly constructed homes are increasingly a tough sell.
+There is 7.1 months’ supply of new homes on the market, the highest level since March 2011.

-Sales of new U.S. homes have now declined for four months.
+Sales of existing homes haven’t fared any better, falling for six straight months.

+The Federal Reserve has been raising short-term rates to cool U.S. economic expansion, and is expected to raise rates for a fourth time this year in December.
+Economists expect at least two further hikes next year.